Every heavy drinker eventually gets tired of the hangovers and dealing with the embarrassment of what they drunk texted the night before.

 This fear of loneliness will keep you drinking for many more years than you want to.
 Even if alcohol isn’t enjoyable to you, the socialization ritual surrounding it is.

-In your mind, sobriety means giving up a large part of this social life.
+In your mind, sobriety means giving up a large part of this social life and all of the people you drink with.
 This seems terrifying.
 You may not think about this constantly, but it’s in the back of every drinker’s mind.
 It’s one of the things that all recovering alcoholics warn you about.

 There is no easy remedy for the fear of change.
 The only thing you can do is recognize that the new lifestyle scares you but make the change anyway.